dac09/energenie/README.md

 3. Typeahead

 **Note:** I do have some DOM manipulation in controllers, which breaks convention.
 This is bad practice - only did it for the sake of simplicity.
+I'll fix linting issues when I get a chance.

+###Running it:
+    npm install
+    grunt server